-For 50k runners, there will be five fully stocked aid stations - 12k, 17k, 26k, 34k and 42k.
-The 20k runners will pass the 12k aid station.
-10k and 5k runners will pass the 17k aid station at about the half way point of their races.
-These runners can feel free to use this aid station if they wish.
 Each aid station will be stocked with water courtesy of Crystal Fresh Swift Current, sports drink and Coke.
-In addition to this, each aid station will have an assortment of food and goodies, such as gummy worms, 2-bite brownies, peanut M&Ms, chips, pretzels, pickles, bananas and watermelon.
-There will be sunscreen and bug spray too, just in case.
+In addition to this, each aid station will have an assortment of food and goodies, such as gummy worms, 2-bite brownies, peanut M&Ms, chips, pretzels, pickles, bananas, watermelon, sunscreen and bug spray.

-Cutoff times will be strictly enforced.
-They are:
+Cutoff times for the 50k will be strictly enforced They are:

 50k runners follow the orange flags